-Pay Governance develops and presents to the Compensation Committee a competitive market-based compensation level for the Company's Chief Executive Officer.
-Southern Company Human Resources staff develops competitive market-based compensation levels for the other named executive officers of the Company.
-The market-based compensation levels for both are developed from a size-appropriate energy services executive compensation survey database.
+Pay Governance develops and presents to the Compensation Committee a competitive market-based compensation level for the Company's Chief Executive Officer, while the Southern Company Human Resources staff develops competitive market-based compensation levels for the other named executive officers of the Company.
+The market-based compensation levels for the Company's Chief Executive Officer are developed from the Willis Towers Watson Energy Services Survey focusing on regulated utilities with revenues above \$6 billion, listed below.
+The market-based compensation levels for the other named executive officers of the Company are developed from a size-appropriate energy services executive compensation survey database comprised of several general industry and utility national surveys.
+For 2016 compensation, these levels were market tested using the Willis Towers Watson 2016 CDB Energy Services Executive Compensation Survey Report.
 The survey participants, listed below, are utilities with revenues of \$1 billion or more.